renderedtext/semaphore-docs-new/source/docs/deploying-to-aws-elastic-beanstalk.md

 ---
 layout: post
-title: Deploy via Elastic Beanstalk
+title: Deploy to AWS Elastic Beanstalk
 category: Deploying your application
 ---

-Amazon Web Services (AWS) is a set of web services that help you manage your web applications, servers, databases and many more. <a href="http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html" alt="What Is Elastic Beanstalk and Why Do I Need It?" target="_blank">Elastic Beanstalk</a>
+Amazon Web Services (AWS) is a set of cloud services that help you manage your web applications, servers, databases and more. <a href="http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/Welcome.html" rel="nofollow">Elastic Beanstalk</a>
-is one of their services which brings together couple of services for managing your applications.
-Idea behind Elastic Beanstalk is that users doesn't have to worry about the infrastructure that runs behind their applications.
+is a platform which brings together various other AWS services.
+The idea behind Elastic Beanstalk is that users doesn't have to worry about the infrastructure that runs their applications.

-Being that easy for user to deploy their applications, we decided to make it even easier with our Elastic Beanstalk deployment method.
+Semaphore has a built-in integration which makes continuous deployment to AWS Elastic Beanstalk very easy.
+This guide will show you how to set it up, and assumes that you have an application already configured on Elastic Beanstalk.

-To get started, go to your project's settings and under "Deployment" tab follow the link to add a new server.
+To get started, on your project page on Semaphore follow the link to set up deployment.

 <img src="https://d2l3jyjp24noqc.cloudfront.net/uploads/image/img/172/Screen_Shot_2015-10-23_at_4.45.18_PM.png"
 alt="Set up Deployment" class="img-responsive img-bordered">

-This will lead you to a wizard for deployment to Elastic Beanstalk.

 ## Choosing your deployment method